 Clover has New Jersey covered

-January Clover Health Flu Shot Monitor Finds Vaccination Rates Have Plateaued Among New Jersey’s Senior Population
+February Clover Health Flu Shot Monitor Finds Vaccination Rates Have Plateaued Among New Jersey’s Senior Population

-The January Clover Health Flu Shot Monitor also found that:
+The Clover Health Flu Shot Monitor also found that:

-- 74% of local seniors with a household income of $75,000 or more have received a flu shot, versus 60% of those in local households earning $35,000-$74,999, and just 54% of those earning less than $35,000
+- 70% of New Jersey seniors with a household income of $75,000 or more have received a flu shot, versus 57% of those earning $35,000-$74,999, and just 55% of those earning less than $35,000

 The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in New Jersey and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

 The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in New Jersey.
 The national survey was of 1,000 adults 60+ throughout the U.S.